Is it Possible to Purchase a Home With Bad Credit?

 How Bankruptcies and Foreclosures Impact Your Credit

 If you filed for bankruptcy or had a foreclosure or even a short sale, your credit will drop significantly.
 However, you can immediately begin rebuilding your credit by establishing a positive payment history.
-It is not uncommon to find individuals who filed for bankruptcy within the past year but were able to improve their credit scores since that event occurred.
+It is not uncommon to find individuals who filed for bankruptcy within the past year but could improve their credit scores since that event occurred.

 One of the issues you will find after a bankruptcy or foreclosure is most lenders will not allow you to get a mortgage until two years have passed.
 Even FHA, VA, and USDA guidelines will require you to wait a minimum of two years before applying for a mortgage.

-There are subprime lenders who will help you to get a mortgage after bankruptcy even if your bankruptcy was discharged as recently as yesterday.
-However, you should be prepared to come to the table with a down payment of at least 20%.
+There are subprime lenders who will help you to get a mortgage after bankruptcy, even if your bankruptcy was discharged as recently as yesterday.
+However, it would help if you were prepared to come to the table with a down payment of at least 20%.

 Mortgage Options for Those with Bad Credit

 There are nationally licensed lenders who have loosened their guidelines to allow those with less than perfect credit to apply for a mortgage.
-These bad credit mortgage lenders who are also called subprime lenders, accept low credit scores and even recent credit events such as bankruptcies or foreclosures.
+These bad credit mortgage lenders, also called subprime lenders, accept low credit scores and even recent credit events such as bankruptcies or foreclosures.
 The rates will be at least 1%-2% higher depending upon your personal scenario.

 FHA guidelines also allow for credit scores as low as 500 with a down payment of 10%.
 However, most lenders prefer not to work with borrowers who have credit scores that low.
 There are FHA lenders who will accept those low scores and can help you to buy your dream home.

 FHA is not the only government program that will permit lower scores.
-Some lenders are helping veterans with low scores and people living in rural areas with a bad credit USDA loan.
-Just like with FHA, not all lenders allow for the lower scores even though the guidelines permit them.
+Some lenders help veterans with low scores and people living in rural areas with a bad credit USDA loan.
+Like with FHA, not all lenders allow for the lower scores even though they permit them.